StealthChesnut/HA-FoxESS-Modbus/README.md

 * Copy the contents of the configuration.yaml file to your config file into the appropriate places
 * Put the modbus.yaml file alongside your configuration.yaml file
 * Check your config is valid, then Restart HA if so

+The Wiki has a reference for the registers.